Girish Kulkarni

 My research is in the area of astrophysics and cosmology.
 I study the properties of the universe in the first billion years of its existence.
 Some of the questions I try to answer are how did the temperature of the universe evolve throughout the cosmic history; when and how did the first stars, black holes, and galaxies form; and what is the nature of dark matter.
 In my work, I collaborate closely with experimentalists as part of programmes such as SKA, REACH and XQR-30 that exploit some of the biggest current and upcoming astronomical facilities across the world.

 Contact me if you are interested in doing a departmental project or a PhD thesis with me.
 Also get in touch if you are looking for a postdoc position to work with me, or if you would like to visit TIFR.
-I am currently available to work with students for masters or summer projects.
+I am currently not available to work with students for masters or summer projects.

 Contact